AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: Opportunities and Challenges of AI-Based Mobility Management for HSR Communications

 \subsection{Multi-Criteria Joint Decision-Making Mechanism for Mobility Management}

-In HSR environments, the rapid movement necessitates more adaptable mobility management strategies to effectively handle frequent environmental changes.
-Relying solely on RSRP variations is insufficient for ensuring communication stability during handover decisions.
-Therefore, a multi-criteria decision-making mechanism is imperative.
-This mechanism could integrate factors, such as signal interference levels, network load conditions, terminal velocity, and direction of movement, along with RSRP variations as inputs for AI models to obtain better handover decisions.
-This would greatly improve the accuracy and reliability, ensuring seamless communication for high-speed trains.
+In HSR environments, rapid movement demands adaptive mobility management strategies to handle frequent environmental changes.
+Relying solely on RSRP variations is inadequate for stable handover decisions.
+A multi-criterion decision-making mechanism is essential, incorporating factors such as signal interference, network load, terminal velocity, and movement direction alongside RSRP.
+Integrating these inputs into AI models enhances handover accuracy and reliability, ensuring seamless communication for high-speed trains.
+Future research could further improve the multi-criteria joint decision mechanism by exploring advanced optimization techniques, such as reinforcement learning-based adaptive weighting of criteria, or leveraging federated learning to enhance model generalization across different HSR environments.